CS-SI/eodag/docs/api_user_guide.rst

       :text-align: center
       :shadow: md

-      Learn how to use STAC clients to access data catalogs through APIs and static catalog implementations.
+      Learn how to use eodag as a STAC client to access data catalogs through STAC APIs and static catalogs.